-Application This Policy does not require that researchers seek consent from individuals for the secondary use of non-identifiable information.
-In the case of secondary use of identifiable information, researchers must obtain consent in accordance with applicable laws, unless the researcher satisfies all the requirements in Article 5.5.
+Application In the case of secondary use of identifiable information, researchers must obtain consent unless the researcher satisfies all the requirements in Article 5.5A.

 The exception to the requirement to seek consent in this article is specific to secondary use of identifiable information.
 The terms of Article 3.7 address alteration of consent in other circumstances and do not apply here.

-Privacy laws may also impose specific rules regarding disclosure of information for secondary use in research.
+The researcher must respect relevant privacy laws, regulations and institutional policies and may be required to consult with or obtain approval from appropriate data stewards.
+Privacy laws may impose specific rules regarding disclosure of information for secondary use in research.
 These laws may require the individual or organization that has custody or control of requested personal information to obtain approval from a privacy commissioner or other body before disclosing information to researchers.
 They may also impose additional requirements such as information-sharing agreements that describe disclosure conditions.
 These requirements may include the stipulation that the researcher not publish identifiable information or contact individuals to whom the information relates.